This Policy on Conflicts of Interest was adopted by the Board on 7 May 2013.

 - If a conflict of interest arises, such a director may be required to recuse himself or herself from any transaction or decision that would lead to a conflict of interest

-- You cannot make decisions in your role as a Director of OSI putting the best interests of your company first.
-Your role imposes certain fiduciary duties upon you which are important.
+- OSI Directors decisions must be in the best interests of the organization.
+The role imposes certain fiduciary duties upon Directors which are important.